-Now I'm not here today to waste your time arguing whether Communism really fell, whether the Cold War really ended, or for that matter whether it really existed.
+Now I am not here today to waste your time arguing whether Communism really fell, whether the Cold War really ended, or for that matter whether it really existed.
 That is neither here nor there.
-But, as you will see, Francis Fukuyama's statements, his comments broach what is to us a much more important question.
+But, as you will see, Francis Fukuyama's statements, his comments, broach what is to us a much more important question.

-The lie is just this: progress, growth, advancement, change for the better (We'll call it whatever you want to.
-I'll be using the word progress for the most part here), progress is inevitable and it is automatic, that it will happen, that we can expect it to happen without any special action on anyones part.
+The lie is just this: progress, growth, advancement, change for the better (We will call it whatever you want to.
+I will be using the word progress for the most part here.), is inevitable and it is automatic, that it will happen, that we can expect it to happen without any special action on anyone's part.
 It will just happen.
-We don't need to do anything to bring it about, and these thinkers, of course, don't think that God is there to make it come about.
+We do not need to do anything to bring it about, and these thinkers, of course, do not think that God is there to make it come about.

 Now Fukuyama's comment that I quoted at the beginning, the striking comment, is a good example of Satan's deception.
-There are many others in many, many different fields, economics [for example], just a large number of fields.
-But let's dissect Fukuyama's statement just for a few seconds just to give us a frame of reference into the kind of thinking that these people have.
+There are many others in many, many different fields, economics for example, just a large number of fields.
+But let us dissect Fukuyama's statement for a few seconds just to give us a frame of reference into the kind of thinking that these people have.

 Well Fukuyama says that America's political and economic institutions represent the end point of the evolution of human government, the zenith, and is therefore the final form of human government.
 He believes that humankind has advanced his government over the years by applying his intellect to his experiences, that we started out with certain authoritarian forms of government, various monarchies, and we went to oligarchies, and finally we reached today's American democracy, and it is to him the ultimate form of government developed by man.

-Now secondly Fukuyama refers to the end of history.
+Secondly, Fukuyama refers to the end of history.
 Fukuyama uses the word history as the 19th Century German rationalist philosopher Hegel defined it.
-And by the way, it is Hegel who gives us the word Zeitgeist.
+And by the way, it is Hegel who gives us the word zeitgeist.
 Well Hegel saw history as "the progressive evolution of human political and economic institutions."
 To him (that is Hegel) history's end would come when that evolution reached the form of government that we call democracy today in America.
-That's its final goal, the endpoint of government evolution.
+That is its final goal, the endpoint of government evolution.
 And so it is that Fukuyama elsewhere in his writing says, "the triumph of the West, of the Western idea [which] is evident first of all in the total exhaustion of systematic viable alternatives to Western liberalism."

 Now we too believe that all bad things are going to come to an end.
-John Plunkett mentioned that in the World Tomorrow things will get better and better.
+In the World Tomorrow things will get better and better.
 God will begin to build soil, and so on.
-But we recognize that things are not progressively, the bad things are not progressively coming to an end now in this age.
-We understand that God alone is the source, the sole driver of progress, rightly understood.
-We'll talk about that in a few minutes.
+But we recognize that the bad things are not progressively coming to an end now in this age.
+We understand that God alone is the Source, the sole driver of progress, rightly understood.
+We will talk about that in a few minutes.

-Now this, brethren, is not a new idea.
-An Italian patriarch of the last century, his name was Giuseppe Mazzini wrote, "The moral law of the universe is that of progress."
+Now this is not a new idea.
+An Italian patriarch of the last century, his name was Giuseppe Mazzini, wrote, "The moral law of the universe is that of progress."
 Christian Bovee, an American author and an editor of the last century, wrote, "The grandest of all laws is the law of progressive development.
 Under it, in the wide sweep of things, men grow wiser as they grow older, and societies grow better."

-Now he understood because of that term, "the wide scope of things," that you are set back every once in awhile, that there are wars, that there are depressions, and so forth, economic slumps, but he says in the long haul, in the long run, society gets better.
+Now he understood because of that term, "the wide scope of things," that you are set back every once in a while, that there are wars, that there are depressions, and so forth, economic slumps, but he says in the long haul, in the long run, society gets better.
 An American author (he was actually a contemporary of Bovee) William Simms, writes, "The true law of the race is of progress and development."
-And Albert Pike in his book Morals and Dogma expresses Freemasonry's approach to this subject by asserting that, "The normal condition of man is that of progress."
-It's normal for us to progress, to get better and better.
+And Albert Pike in his book, Morals and Dogma, expresses Freemasonry's approach to this subject by asserting that, "The normal condition of man is that of progress."
+It is normal for us to progress, to get better and better.

 So Fukuyama is not the odd man out at all, is he?
 Many people have no trouble at all in this country accepting the idea that we have evolved the ultimate form of government in this nation.
 Fukuyama is not the odd man out.